In Depth Baby Product Reviews Led by a Pediatrician

 Fold and Unfold

-The Summer Infant folds in a traditional umbrella stroller way by collapsing in on itself and creating an elongated package.
+The Summer Infant folds like a traditional umbrella stroller, collapsing in on itself to create an elongated package.
 It requires two hands to fold and unfold.
 It does not self-stand, and the lock is manual.

 You can open the Summer Infant with one hand, but it isn't as easy with your hands full as some competitors.